snarfed/granary/README.md

 Development
-===
+---

 Pull requests are welcome!
 Feel free to [ping me](http://snarfed.org/about) with any questions.

-All dependencies are included as git submodules.
+Most dependencies are included as git submodules.
 Be sure to run `git submodule init` after cloning this repo.

 [This ActivityStreams validator](http://activitystreamstester.appspot.com/) is